 Medical personnel can reuse tools like surgical basins and sterilization wraps.
 And doing so can reduce waste from a practice or hospital by several tonnes per year.
 Some hospitals are experimenting with replacing blue wrap (a commonly used polypropylene sheeting) with reusable sterilization containers that practitioners can clean, just like the instruments they contain.

 The FDA-approved EnviroPouch is an alternative to the single-use sterilization pouches commonly used.
-And NewGen Surgical, a medical device company has developed several sustainable medical products.
+And NewGen Surgical, a medical device company, has developed several sustainable medical products.
 Including a skin stapler made with 69% plant-based material.

 This product results in a 67% reduction in energy used during the production process.
 And eliminates more than 500 pounds of plastic waste for every 10,000 skin staplers used.
 They've also developed a sustainable needle counter box.
 This eliminates 93% of the plastic waste associated with a product used in nearly every operating room procedure.

-Already, it is also possible for those in the medical field to choose single-use plastics that are not as damaging for the environment for certain applications.
+Already, it is also possible for those in the medical field to choose single-use plastics that are not as damaging to the environment for certain applications.
 Polycare, for example, offers reduced plastic use trash bags for different waste streams, and a range of 100% compostable products made from plant starches from sustainable feedstocks.
 The manufacturer can make items such as caddy liners for food waste, patient carrier bags, nappy bags, and aprons from this 100% compostable material.

 Right now, practitioners should be looking for more sustainable alternatives to single-use plastics for a range of common applications.
 While decision-makers within the medical field can also reduce single-use plastic use by creating a responsible culture among staff.